 - The student’s potential for making a positive contribution to the group dynamic of the cohort, 20 high-achieving students from a broad range of disciplines.

-IMPORTANT NOTE: For further information about the Haas Scholars Program and the mentor’s role/commitments, please contact Leah Carroll, at: firstname.lastname@example.org (currently working remotely)
+For further information about the Haas Scholars Program and the mentor’s role/commitments, please contact the Program Director at: firstname.lastname@example.org.

 Mentor Contract and Letter

 You will receive a link from your advisee.
-The link will take you to a form that you will complete to indicate which stipend/commitment option you will be choosing, and then you will upload your recommendation letter to the form.
+The link will take you to a form that you will complete to indicate which stipend/commitment option you will be choosing.
+Then you will upload your recommendation letter to the form.